Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Details of Experimental Setups

-Since the generation of long reasoning models is significantly time-costly, we use vLLM engine\footnote{\url{https://github.com/vllm-project/vllm}} \cite{DBLP:conf/sosp/KwonLZ0ZY0ZS23} to deploy models and conduct evaluation.
+Since the inference of long-CoT reasoning models is significantly time-costly, we use vLLM engine\footnote{\url{https://github.com/vllm-project/vllm}} \cite{DBLP:conf/sosp/KwonLZ0ZY0ZS23} to deploy models and conduct evaluation.
 Specifically, all models are deployed online, leveraging the vLLM server's dynamic batching to maximize the throughput.
 Moreover, to align with \citet{deepscaler2025}, we also use the rule-based verification scripts from \citet{DBLP:conf/nips/HendrycksBKABTS21}.
 All models are evaluated under the BF16 setting.

-\subsection{Supplement Setups for Section \ref{sec:Ablating_on_Positive_and_Negative_Samples}}
+\subsection{Supplement Setups for Section 3}

-Although we observe no significant imbalance between positive and negative samples during training, for a fair comparison, we train each model until its performance plateaus, and select the checkpoint with the best validation performance for evaluation.
+We observe no significant imbalance between positive and negative samples during training.
+However, for a fair comparison, we train each model until its performance plateaus and select the checkpoint with the best validation performance for evaluation.
 Figure \ref{fig:neg_pos_num_stat} reports the number of utilized positive or negative samples for updating the policy model during training.

-\subsection{Supplement Setups for Section \ref{sec:Relative_Length_Reward}}
+\subsection{Supplement Setups for Section 4.2}

 $\alpha$, $\lambda$, $\epsilon_{\text{up}}$, $\epsilon_{\text{low}}$ is set to $0.75$, $500$, $1$, and $-0.5$, respectively.
 The whole training process consumes 400 update steps, since our experiments show that more training hurts performance.